JSTOR-Labs/plant-humanities/ayahuasca/README.md

 <param ve-entity eid="Q7121682"> <!--Pablo Maroni-->
 <param ve-image
        url="https://tile.loc.gov/image-services/iiif/service:gdc:gdcwdl:wd:l_:01:13:7:wdl_01137:cart168292/full/pct:50/0/default.jpg"
-       label="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, 1707" description="An eighteenth-century map of the Amazon river and one of its main tributaries, the Marañón.
+       label="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, 1707. " description="An eighteenth-century map of the Amazon river and one of its main tributaries, the Marañón.
 Fritz was also a Jesuit and Maroni included his diary and map in his 1738 book, Noticias auténticas del famoso río Marañón y misión apostólica de la Compañía de Jesús de la provincia de Quito.
-This reproduction was printed in Quito in 1707 by Juan de Narvaes" attribution="Courtesy of the Biblioteca Nacional Digital (Brasil) in partnership with WDL- ARC.030,02,01" license="Public Domain"
+This reproduction was printed in Quito in 1707 by Juan de Narvaes.
+Biblioteca Nacional Digital (Brasil) in partnership with WDL- ARC.030,02,01, public domain." ref="1">
-       ref="1">
 <!--manifest url https://www.wdl.org/en/item/1137/manifest -->
 <param ve-image